daattali/shinyjs/README.md

 **7. Allow the user to reset the form**

-First we need to set the form to be resettable by wrapping its UI in a call to `resettable`

-    shinyjs::resettable(div(id = "myapp", ...))

-Now let's add a button to the UI
+First let's add a button to the UI

     actionButton("reset", "Reset form")

-And finally, when the button is clicked, reset the form
+And when the button is clicked, reset the form

     observeEvent(input$reset, {
       shinyjs::reset("myapp")